jsenv/jsenv-template-node-package/docs/commonjs_compat/commonjs_compat.md

 Write commonjs files into `dist/prod/`.

-These files are generated to make commonjs build compatible with [production mode](../production_mode/production_mode.md) there is a production build.
+These files are generated to make commonjs build compatible with [production mode](../production_mode/production_mode.md).

 </details>